Lojcs/tsacdop/README.md

 ## Localization

 Currently only has localizations already present in upstream (Chinese, French, Spanish, Portuguese, Italian, Turkish).
-Until I figure out how to set up a better localization service, localization prs are welcome.
+Until I figure out how to set up a better localization system, localization prs are welcome.
 <!-- Please [Email](mailto:<lojcsgit+tsacdop@gmail.com>) me you'd like to contribute to support more languages! -->